Shutdown Deadline Looms Over COVID-19 Relief Talks

-Bearing down on a midnight shutdown deadline, congressional negotiators on an almost $1 trillion COVID-19 economic relief package remained committed to sealing an agreement Friday even as hopes for a midday announcement passed.
+With a key issue proving difficult to resolve, a midnight government shutdown loomed ominously closer Friday though congressional negotiators seemed tantalizingly close to agreement on an almost $1 trillion COVID-19 economic relief package.
+An air of exhausted frustration infused the Capitol.

-Senate Majority Leader Mitch McConnell, R-Ky., said Friday morning he was “even more optimistic now than I was last night," but Democrats launched a concerted campaign to block an effort by Republicans to rein in emergency Federal Reserve lending powers.
+Senate Majority Leader Mitch McConnell, R-Ky., said early in the day he was “even more optimistic now than I was last night," but Democrats launched a concerted campaign to block an effort by Republicans to rein in emergency Federal Reserve lending powers.
 They said the GOP proposal would deprive President-elect Joe Biden of crucial tools to manage the economy.

+Believing a deal could be reached Friday "would be a triumph of hope over experience," said a downbeat No. 2 Senate Republican, John Thune of South Dakota.

-Government funding lapses at midnight Friday, and a partial, low-impact shutdown would ensue if Congress failed to pass a stopgap spending bill before then.
-House leaders said they would speed through such a bill to buy a few days' time to pass any broad deal, but Senate passage of the temporary measure was by no means certain.
+Government funding lapses at midnight, and a partial, low-impact shutdown would ensue if Congress failed to pass a stopgap spending bill before then.
+House leaders hoped to pass a two-day stopgap spending bill before then, said an Appropriations Committee spokesman, but Senate passage was by no means certain.

 Senators including Josh Hawley, R-Mo., were demanding to see what's in the bigger COVID-19 package before they would agree to the stopgap bill, keeping the pressure on if the COVID-19 talks haven't borne fruit by the deadline.